lupyuen/pinephone-nuttx/README.md

 _Can we boot NuttX on PinePhone, directly to LVGL?
 Without a Serial Cable?_

-TODO
+Sure can!
+In the previous section we talked about selecting the LVGL Demos.

-Make sure only 1 demo selected: https://github.com/apache/nuttx-apps/pull/1494
+To boot directly to an LVGL Demo, make sure only 1 LVGL Demo is selected. [(See this)](https://github.com/apache/nuttx-apps/pull/1494)

-In `make menuconfig`...
+Then in `make menuconfig`...

 1. RTOS Features > Tasks and Scheduling